-- changes in a country's or region's political or economic conditions; - the need to adapt and localize our platform for specific countries;
+- changes in a country's or region's political or economic conditions; - the need to adapt and localize our platform for specific countries; - greater difficulty collecting accounts receivable and longer payment cycles; - potential changes in trade relations arising from policy initiatives implemented by the current administration, which has been critical of existing and proposed trade agreements; - unexpected changes in laws, regulatory requirements, taxes, or trade laws;

-- greater difficulty collecting accounts receivable and longer payment cycles; - potential changes in trade relations arising from policy initiatives implemented by the current administration, which has been critical of existing and proposed trade agreements; - unexpected changes in laws, regulatory requirements, taxes, or trade laws; - more stringent regulations relating to privacy and data security and the unauthorized use of, or access to, commercial and personal information, particularly in Europe; - differing labor regulations, especially in Europe, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - challenges inherent in efficiently managing an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits and compliance programs; - difficulties in managing a business in new markets with diverse cultures, languages, customs, legal systems, alternative dispute systems and regulatory systems; - increased travel, real estate, infrastructure and legal compliance costs associated with international operations; - currency exchange rate fluctuations and the resulting effect on our revenue and expenses, and the cost and risk of entering into hedging transactions if we chose to do so in the future; - limitations on our ability to reinvest earnings from operations in one country to fund the capital needs of our operations in other countries; - laws and business practices favoring local competitors or general preferences for local vendors; - limited or insufficient intellectual property protection or difficulties enforcing our intellectual property; - political instability or terrorist activities; - exposure to liabilities under anti-corruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act of 1977, as amended (the "FCPA"), the U.S. domestic bribery statute contained in 18 U.S.C. § 201, the U.S. Travel Act, the UK Bribery Act of 2010, the UK Proceeds of Crime Act 2002 and similar laws and regulations in other jurisdictions; and - adverse tax burdens and foreign exchange controls that could make it difficult to repatriate earnings and cash.
+- more stringent regulations relating to privacy and data security and the unauthorized use of, or access to, commercial and personal information, particularly in Europe; - differing labor regulations, especially in Europe, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - challenges inherent in efficiently managing an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits and compliance programs; - difficulties in managing a business in new markets with diverse cultures, languages, customs, legal systems, alternative dispute systems and regulatory systems; - · increased travel, real estate, infrastructure and legal compliance costs associated with international operations; - currency exchange rate fluctuations and the resulting effect on our revenue and expenses, and the cost and risk of entering into hedging transactions if we chose to do so in the future; - limitations on our ability to reinvest earnings from operations in one country to fund the capital needs of our operations in other countries; - laws and business practices favoring local competitors or general preferences for local vendors; - limited or insufficient intellectual property protection or difficulties enforcing our intellectual property; - political instability or terrorist activities; - risks related to global health epidemics, such as the novel Coronavirus, including restrictions on our ability and our customers' ability to travel, disruptions in our customers' ability to distribute products, and temporary closures of our customers' facilities; - exposure to liabilities under anti-corruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act of 1977, as amended (the "FCPA"), the U.S. domestic bribery statute contained in 18 U.S.C. § 201, the U.S. Travel Act, the UK Bribery Act of 2010, the UK Proceeds of Crime Act 2002 and similar laws and regulations in other jurisdictions; and - adverse tax burdens and foreign exchange controls that could make it difficult to repatriate earnings and cash.